kon-ham/team_treehouse_sql_exercises/more_sql_exercises.md

 - Which of the following is NOT something a database key can do?
     `Guarantee a table does not return data when queried unless a specific password is supplied`

+- What are Foreign Keys?
+    `They are columns that contain data which relate to the Primary Key in another table`